 For a few years now, I have known that I wanted to paint a series of portraits of Puerto Ricans.
 I feel that more than ever, visibility is important for Puerto Ricans.
 The fate of our island is being decided by a Fiscal Control Board.
 This, is the real disaster that preceded hurricane Maria by a couple of years.
 While there are many economic recovery efforts under way, Puerto Ricans everywhere exist largely outside of the public’s consciousness.
-This series aims to open a space where our status as colonial subjects can be considered.
-Along the way, it might introduce our tremendous diversity to others.
+This won’t be done just through the discussion of the politics of boricua representation that is sure to follow the viewing of these portraits.
+This show aims to open a space where the economic and moral consequences of Puerto Ricans as colonial subjects can be considered.

 How did you paint 16 portraits in six weeks?